yerkesoul/clembench/docs/howto_run_games_locally.md

 python3 scripts/cli.py transcribe taboo
 ```

-After running this, the `results` directory will now hold html and LaTeX views of the transcripts.
+After running this, the `results` directory will now hold html and LaTeX views of the transcripts for each episode.

 Next run the following to generate scores: